ElementsProject/lightning-charge/README.md

 # Lightning Charge

-REST API for accepting Lightning payments, built on top of c-lightning.
+A drop-in solution for accepting lightning payments, built on top of [c-lightning](https://github.com/ElementsProject/lightning).

+- Simple HTTP REST API, optimized for developer friendliness and ease of integration.
+Near-zero configuration.

+- Supports invoice metadata, fiat currency conversion, web hooks, long-polling and streaming payment updates.

+- Built-in checkout page, can be iframed or redirected to.

 ## Getting Started